jamestomasino/sass-boilerplate/README.markdown

 ## Susy ##

 [Susy](http://susy.oddbird.net/) provides us responsive grids on top of Compass without requiring any extra markup.
 It gets out of your way, handles the math, responsive breakpoints, and a lot more.
 Though it is available by default, we do not have any Susy layout code implemented in the boilerplate.
+More information about creating responsive grids [can be found here](http://www.outlier.com/thinktank/2012-08/creating-adaptive-grid-compass-and-susy).

+[Here's one more](http://scottdavis.github.com/blog/2011/12/30/introduction-to-building-websites-using-susy-and-compass-vertical-rhythm/) about using it with Compass's Vertical Rhythm system.

 ## LiveReload ##